GeneralWadaling/DeCiv/README.md

 # DeCiv
-DeCiv 1.43
+DeCiv 1.44
 2.12.20
-added city images for late game eras by @THE BUCKETEER -redomestication tech can now be researched from game sart -slight rebalance for some buildings
+added city images for late game eras by @THE BUCKETEER -redomestication tech can now be researched from game start -slight rebalance for some buildings
--policy tree changes; "Spoils of War" now provides double slaves; exchanged Fascism and Police State in Militarism tree
+-policy tree changes to accomodate new resource uniques -test of new unit images code for legion and ignis military units, atlas worker

 Changelog for 28.11.20
 Resolved some issues preventing mod loading in latest version of Unciv (3.11.15)